auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure-and-streamlit.md

 ## Application Code

-You can find the entire codebase in this [link to Gitthub repo](https://github.com/auroravoje/ai-agent/tree/sme-version).
+You can find the entire codebase in this [link to my Github repo](https://github.com/auroravoje/ai-agent/tree/sme-version).

-I assume you know how to set up python environments.
+I assume you know how to set up Python environments.
 If not, check out these links.
 The choice depends on your purpose and preferences.

 - [Creation of virtual environments with venv](https://docs.python.org/3/library/venv.html)
 - [Managing Multiple Python Versions With pyenv](https://realpython.com/intro-to-pyenv/)
 - [Poetry](https://python-poetry.org/)
 - [uv](https://pydevtools.com/handbook/reference/uv/)

+Below I will walk you step by step through the code and explain the details.

 ### Package installation and import